mrSnow-tr/PortaLink/README.md

-# PortaLink
+# Sharelink

 ### Turn local, HTTP, or FTP resources into temporary public links.

-**PortaLink** is a lightweight Python library for exposing local and remote resources through temporary public URLs using a local HTTP server and a **Cloudflare Quick Tunnel**.
+**Sharelink** is a lightweight Python library for exposing local and remote resources through temporary public URLs using a local HTTP server and a **Cloudflare Quick Tunnel**.